Study of the $in ^{34}$Ar($\alpha,p$)$^{37}$K reaction rate via proton scattering on $^{37}$K, and its impact on properties of modeled X-Ray bursts: Introduction

 Several published stellar models indeed indicate that the $^{34}$Ar$(\alpha,p)^{37}$K rate influences observables and other relevant quantities \cite{cyburt_dependence_2016,fisker_nuclear_2004, parikh_effects_2008}.
 Specifically, Fisker \textit{et al.} \cite{fisker_nuclear_2004} showed that $^{34}$Ar($\alpha,p$)$^{37}$K may affect the magnitude of the dip in a double-peaked burst.
 Cyburt \textit{et al.} \cite{cyburt_dependence_2016} in a 2016 XRB sensitivity study showed that this reaction may also influence the burst luminosity.
 Finally, in Parikh \textit{et al.} \cite{parikh_effects_2008}, variation in the rate was found to affect the $^{34}$S abundance.

 Due to low cross sections of the reaction and the low intensities of available $^{34}$Ar beams, the $^{34}$Ar($\alpha,p$)$^{37}$K reaction has only been studied directly once by Browne \textit{et al.} \cite{Browne_2023}, though at energies well above the astrophysically relevant energy regime.
-It has yet to be incorporated into rate formulations in the standard REACLIB library.
-As such, the theoretical rate calculation found in REACLIB \cite{cyburt_jina_2010} is the standard value used in many stellar models.
+It has yet to be incorporated into rate formulations in the standard REACLIB library \cite{cyburt_jina_2010}.
+As such, the theoretical rate calculated with the NON-SMOKER statistical model \cite{rauscher_non-smoker_1999} and found in REACLIB is the standard value used in many stellar models.
 However, the underlying Hauser-Feshbach formalism used in cases where experimental values are not available, may be inappropriate if the reaction rate is dominated by a small number of resonances in the $^{38}$Ca compound nucleus \cite{rauscher_astrophysical_2000-1}.

 A previous indirect measurement at iThemba Laboratories studied the $^{40}$Ca$(p,t)^{38}$Ca reaction using the K$=600$ spectrograph \cite{long_indirect_2017}.
 This measurement confirmed 14 previously observed levels and detected more than 30 new levels between the ground state and E$_x=13$ MeV, with $\sim20$ of these within the Gamow widow for $T_9=1.5$ GK.
 This result agrees with measurements of the mirror nucleus, $^{38}$Ar, which contains approximately the same number of $s$-wave resonances within this region \cite{Blackmon2014}.
-These results were used to calculate a new $^{34}$Ar($\alpha,p$)$^{37}$K reaction rate, which is lower by up to two orders of magnitude in the Gamow window when compared with TALYS V1.8 and NON-SMOKER$^{web}$/REACLIB calculations.
-This discrepancy is however not seen in the recent study by Browne \textit{et al.} \cite{Browne_2023}, which used a Si detector array with the Jet Experiments in Nuclear Structure and Astrophysics (JENSA) gas jet target \cite{Chipps2014} for a direct measurement using an $^{34}$Ar beam from ReA3.
+These results were used to calculate a new $^{34}$Ar($\alpha,p$)$^{37}$K reaction rate, which is lower by up to two orders of magnitude in the Gamow window when compared with TALYS-1.8 \cite{TALYS} and NON-SMOKER$^{web}$/REACLIB calculations.
+However, this discrepancy was not seen in the recent study by Browne \textit{et al.} \cite{Browne_2023}, which used a Si detector array with the Jet Experiments in Nuclear Structure and Astrophysics (JENSA) gas jet target \cite{Chipps2014} for a direct measurement using an $^{34}$Ar beam from ReA3.
 Two measurements were taken at $E_{cm}=5.6$ and 5.9 MeV and the resulting cross sections are consistent with the Hauser-Feschbach-calculated value of this rate.
 However, that study was not able to disentangle contributions from ($\alpha,p$) reactions on the beam contaminants and the data obtained was above the astrophysically relevent energy regime of $E_{cm}=2.0-3.9$ MeV.